 Vincenzo Merella, Director, International Research Centre

-The International Research Center (IRC) was established in 2018 as a project of the Faculty of International Relations (FIR), Prague University of Economics and Business (VŠE).
+The International Research Centre (IRC) was established in 2018 as a project of the Faculty of International Relations (FIR), Prague University of Economics and Business (VŠE).
 IRC is committed to develop a community of scholars and promote a broad range of initiatives that inspire, nurture, and disseminate rigorous empirical and theoretical research in all fields of economics, with a particular focus on international economics.
 IRC provides a dynamic and international research environment to FIR affiliates, as well as fellows from other faculties of VŠE and visiting scholars, to share ideas and foster research collaborations.

 International Research Team